store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

   [graphql-batch](https://github.com/Shopify/graphql-batch) (by Shopify), but this is one more thing to learn and implement.

-It took us a few months to arrive to satisfactory abstractions.
+It took us a few months to settle on satisfactory abstractions.
 Resources like the [Shopify GraphQL design tutorial](https://github.com/Shopify/graphql-design-tutorial) were helpful.
 In general, having someone with prior knowledge or significant interest/experience